You’ll love these apple crisp cookie cups that are delicious and easy to make! Caramelized apples and cinnamon cookie cups are a perfect fall treat!

-I start with apples: I peel, core and slice the apples into small pieces.
-Then I place them into a small bowl and toss them with cinnamon and nutmeg.
-I set aside the bowl.
+First I peel, core and slice the apples into small pieces.
+Then I place them into a medium bowl and toss with lemon juice.

-First, I combine flour, ground cinnamon, cornstarch and baking soda in a big bowl and set aside.
+First, I combine flour, ground cinnamon, cornstarch and baking soda in a medium bowl and set aside.

 Then I place the butter into the mixing bowl of my stand mixer and beat with paddle attachment until it is soft for almost 2 minutes.
-Then I add the sugar and cream until light and fluffy.
+I add the sugar and cream until light and fluffy.
 Later, I add the egg and mix until combined.
-Finally I add the flour mixture in 2-3 batches and mix until totally incorporated.
+Then, I add the flour mixture and mix until totally incorporated.
+Finally, I add in the rolled oats and mix well.
 I scrape down the sides and bottom of the bowl as needed during these steps.

-I remove the cookie cups with a toothpick after they cool in the pan for 10 minutes.
+I remove the cookie cups from the edges with a toothpick after they cool in the pan for 15 minutes.